Lenzed26/API_TestingMiniProject/README.md

 ## Project Description

-We will be using the Rick and Morty API using  a scrum framework, which covers unit tests to test the API responses and request using rest sharp.
+We will be using the Rick and Morty API using  a scrum framework, which covers unit tests to test the API responses and request using RestSharp.
 As a team, we used GitHub as our Control Version System.

 ## Project Goals

-- The project has to be a 3 Tier Application
-  - It should include a Model, Business and GUI Layer
-- The project should also include Tests where there are multiple test cases to ensure the application works as intended
+- The project should also include Unit Tests where there are multiple test cases to ensure the API works as intended
-- The project should include an SQL database with at least two linked tables.
-These tables will be:
-  - The "User" Table to keep track of Username and Password as well as any other data that is related to the user.
-This table will have a 1 to 1 relationship with with roles which stored whether the user is an admin or a normal user.
-  - The "Role" Table to link the Users to their access and permissions type.
 - The project should use Entity Framework to manage the relationship between the backend object model and the database
 - The project should be easily tracked through git commits and have a thorough ReadMe File.
 - The project should also fit the project Description